-EndNote is a program for managing bibliographic citations.
+EndNote is a program that can help you manage citations for your research projects.
 It can automate much of the work of organizing and formatting citations and bibliographies in your writing.
-EndNote can connect to online sources such as GIL and article databases, output results in over 1,000 different bibliographic styles, and more.
+EndNote can connect to online sources such as GIL and article databases, output results in over 1,000 different bibliographic styles.

 If you've downloaded EndNote for Windows you must follow the installation instructions below, otherwise you may be prompted for a product key.